lelandpaul/ringingroom/app/templates/help.md

 -   **Left bell**: Left button: `Stand`; right button: `Go`.
 -   **Right bell**: Left button: `Single`, right button: `Bob`.

 ## Additional features

 There are a few miscellaneous features that don't fit elsewhere.

+### Mouse Mode

+Mouse Mode is an accessibility feature that allows you to click anywhere on the screen to ring your bell, rather than needing to use a hotkey or click specifically on the rope.
+To use Mouse Mode, first set a keyboard hotkey for it under [User Settings](#user-settings).
+Once in a tower, press this hotkey to enable Mouse Mode.
+The tower controls will fade out slightly and message will appear at the bottom of the screen confirming that you've entered Mouse Mode.
+Clicking on the screen will ring the bell in the bottom-right of the circle (if you're not assigned to any bells) or your lowest-numbered assigned bell.
+Press the same hotkey again to disable Mouse Mode.

 ### Listener links